-More than 30 modules, comprising lesson plans and multimedia resources, have been developed by teachers and leading academics, and piloted in schools in the U.S and Canada.
-The curriculum is aligned to both national and ISTE standards.
+Described by The Atlantic (May 2015) as "the liberal arts of virtual living," the Living Online curriculum explores key aspects of the Internet, digital culture, and the intersection of humans and technology.
+More than 30 modules, comprising lesson plans and multimedia resources have been developed by teachers and leading academics, and are being piloted in schools in the U.S and Canada.
+The Living Online curriculum is aligned to both national and ISTE standards.